Snegovichok/Snegovichok/README.md

-### Hi there 👋 My name is Daniil, I am a C++ developer
+### Hi there 👋 My name is Daniil
+I'm 25 y.o., I:
-I am 25, I am a computer security expert specializing in security analysis of computer systems.
-Researcher in the field of AI.
+A computer security expert specializing in security analysis of computer systems.
+Researcher in the field of artificial intelligence.

 Stack:
 - 🔭 I’m currently working on me projects "Artificial intelligence" + "Neural networks"